nf-core/metapep/docs/output.md

 </details>

-Results are summarized by plots.
+Results are summarised by plots.

 ### MultiQC